-This measure calculates business entity revenue per business entity FTE.
+This measure calculates business entity revenue per business entity full-time equivalent employee (FTE).
 This Staff Productivity measure is intended to help companies assess the efficiency of their staff related to the process "Evaluate and manage financial performance".

 Total business entity revenue / Number of business entity FTEs